kaviranga/serverless_testing_api/README.md

-# test_ainize
+# test_serverless
-This is for testing ainize
+This is for testing serverless